github/docs/contributing/images-and-versioning.md

 - **Have alt text** that describes the content of the image and the appearance of its highlighting, if any.
 [See alt text guidelines in our style guide.](./content-style-guide.md#alt-text)
 - **Be clear and crisp**, with text and UI elements as legible as possible.

+#### No animated GIFs

+Animated GIFs are not accessible.
+According to [WCAG 2.1 2.2.2](https://www.w3.org/WAI/WCAG21/Understanding/pause-stop-hide.html), motion that starts automatically or that lasts more than five seconds must have a pause, stop, or hide mechanism.

+Use text or static images instead.

 ### Visual style

 - Show a UI element with **just enough surrounding context** to help people know where to find it on their screen.